-If you enjoy alcohol, it is generally acceptable to have one or two standard drinks a day if you are a woman and between two and four a day if you are a man.
+If you enjoy alcohol, it is generally acceptable to have one standard drink a day if you are a woman and between one to two a day if you are a man.
 It’s best to drink alcohol with a meal or some carbohydrate containing food.

 One standard drink is equal to:

 285 mL regular beer,